Tim Schadla-Hall: Life and career

 On 1 January 1990, Schadla-Hall was elected a Fellow of the Society of Antiquaries of London (FSA).

 Schadla-Hall died on 9 January 2023, at the age of 75.

+In June 2025, a special issue of the journal Public Archaeology was published in honour of Schadla-Hall, who had been the editor-in-chief of the journal for many years.